 - The assessment will be made within ten working days of receipt of the application or the conclusion of the appraisal process, whichever is later.
 If successful, applicants will move to the Upper Pay Range from 1 September and will be placed on Point 1 of that pay range.
-If unsuccessful, feedback will be provided by the Headteacher/ Head of School as soon as possible and at least within five working days of the decision; and will cover the reasons for the decision and the appeal arrangements available to the teacher.
+If unsuccessful, feedback will be provided by the Headteacher / Head of School as soon as possible and at least within five working days of the decision; and will cover the reasons for the decision and the appeal arrangements available to the teacher.
 Any appeal against a decision not to move the teacher to the Upper Pay Range will be heard under the School's Appeals Committee arrangements. - 16.6.2 Feedback to successful and unsuccessful applicants should be informative and developmental.
-Feedback should link effectively to the School's Performance Management & Appraisal Policies and should enable the teacher and his/her manager to identify clear priorities for professional development.
+Feedback should link effectively to the Growing Great People Policy and should enable the teacher and their manager to identify clear priorities for professional development.